Sketchley's Translations Main Index

 Review by: Aaron Sketchley

-The bad: although the movie is great on first viewing, once you realize how similar a story it is telling to the first Star Wars movie, it looses a lot of its luster.
-The first half of the movie was the most interesting for me—giving us new visuals and situations.
-On rewatching it, the back half of the film has developed a kind of "been there done that" feel.
-Also, I found the lack of "traditional" Star Wars aliens odd.
-I don't mind new alien races being introduced, but the lack of existing ones became a distracting thought in scenes that should have had a few more familiar "faces".
+What The Force Awakens gets right is the repackaging of nostalgia in what, on first blush, appears to be a wholly original story.
+The best thing about this film is the acting.
+The emotions and interactions between the characters feel genuine, and have none of the woodenness that plagued the prequel trilogy.
+Adam Driver hits the right notes and creates an interesting villain that is, above everything else, highly unpredictable as he is prone to uncontrolled emotional outbursts!
+However, once you realize how similar this film's story is to the plot of the first Star Wars movie, it loses a lot of its lustre.
+The first half of The Force Awakens is the most interesting—giving us engaging new visuals, situations, and characters.
+The back half of the film has, on rewatches, developed a "been there done that" feel.
+Oddly, I found the lack of "traditional" Star Wars aliens in the cantina sequence and elsewhere odd.
+I don't mind new alien races being introduced, but the lack of existing ones in scenes that should rightly have a few familiar "faces" became a distraction that tended to throw me out of the film.

 ▲ Top ▶ Movie Reviews Index